josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

 query string arguments.

 By default, all Table objects will use the `default` connection.
-To use a non-default connection, see [configuring-table-connections](#configuring-table-connections).
+To use a non-default connection, see [Configuring Table Connections](#configuring-table-connections).

 There are a number of keys supported in database configuration.
 A full list is as follows: